Physician Burnout is NOT a Problem - Video Training

 Hello.
 Doctor Dike Drummond here with another one of our Physician Burnout Prevention Power Tools videos.
 This one is a really important distinction I'm going to teach you.
 If you don't understand the difference between a problem and a dilemma, it's really going to mess you up.
 So, watch this.

-Remember back in the video when I talked about creating your ideal job description in the Venn diagram, making your master plan and starting to change things at work?
+Remember back in the video when I talked about creating your ideal job description and the Venn of Happiness, making your master plan and starting to change things at work?
 Well, what you'll find is as you start to make changes at work, some things were easier to change than others.
 And most to the things that you struggle with, the things that you don't seem to be able to solve, you can't solve them because they're not problems.

 So, let me teach you this really important distinction between a problem and a dilemma.
 This will help you going forward.
 Because problems are very specific things.
 Problems have solutions.
 And if I apply a solution to the problem, what happens to the problem?
 Right, it goes away.
 So, let me give you a clinical example.
 It's kind of gross but check it out.
 It's very accurate.